zhiqiangzhongddu/zhiqiangzhongddu.github.io/_pages/activities.md

 A list of conferences, workshops, schools, competitions, etc. that I have attended.

 ## 2022
+Started working as a Postdoc at Aarhus University in May 2022.

 Successfully defended my PhD thesis on April 4th, 2022.
 Thesis title: Leveraging Graph Machine Learning for Social Network Analysis.